exceptionless/Website/content/docs/self-hosting/index.md

 If you are having issues please try the following to resolve the issues.
 If this doesn't work please open an issue or contact us on [slack](https://slack.exceptionless.com).
 * Make sure you are running the latest release by visiting our [releases page](https://github.com/exceptionless/Exceptionless/releases).
 You can verify the version you are currently running by accessing the status page [`http://localhost/api/v2/about`](http://localhost/api/v2/about).
 * You can also enable detailed logging by updating the `Serilog__MinimumLevel__Default` config map value to `Debug`.

-#### Click [here](https://github.com/exceptionless/Exceptionless/wiki/Self-Hosting-Previous-Versions) if you are looking for documentation on self hosting older versions of Exceptionless.